rahulptl556/Leetcode/README.md

 # Leetcode
-Soltuions to the Leetcode Problems I solve are shared here
+Solutions to the Leetcode Problems I solve are shared here